 I pulled in round yellow placemats that I bought a couple of seasons ago — I believe at TJ Maxx — and layered those with wood slice chargers at a Pottery Barn outlet.
 For the dinnerware, I used my cream plates, topped with bunny salad/dessert plates that I found at TJ Maxx.
 I had colorful tangerine, yellow, and aqua napkins that I made a few years ago from fat quarters (one of my easiest tricks for making festive, affordable cloth dinner napkins).

-As always, I love to mix a little high & low together.
+As always, I love to mix a little high and low together.
 First, I shopped my own house.
 My cream plates and turquoise and cream mugs are from the Pioneer Woman Collection at Walmart, as are the fat quarters I used to make my DIY cloth napkins.
 I also hit up the dollar bins at Target, TJ Maxx, Hobby Lobby, and a great Pottery Barn outlet.